Theeoi/pFinance/README.md

 - Add proper testing with pytest.
 - Expand available input data options.
 Currently only Handelsbanken .ods files.
-- Add way to revert/clear database of recent/all loads.
 - Develop a TUI/GUI to complement the CLI.

 ## Contact